Help! My Cats Are Fighting!

 There are a few things you really shouldn’t do.
 While back in the day it was common to just let the cats fight it out, we now realize that’s a terrible idea.
 The cats won’t always work it out and you risk them getting injured.
 It’s better to help the process along and try to get them to get along calmly.

-While many guides suggest feeding the cats near each other, this actually isn’t as helpful as it’s made out to be.
+While many online guides suggest feeding the cats near each other, this actually isn’t as helpful as it’s made out to be (and isn’t a suggestion in the most recent AAFP guidelines on intercat tension).
 While building a positive association with each other is a good idea, cats prefer eating separately from each other so making them eat near each other may actually cause more trouble.
 The cats may also put up with each other because they really just want to eat, but still actively dislike each other.
 Skip this as it’s not helpful.

 If your cats are actively fighting, you’ll want to safely break up the cat fight without sticking your hands between the cats.
 That’s a great way to get bitten by a cat.